trent-gill/portfolio/README.md

 ### Hosting HTML
 As mentioned earlier, Github can simply host HTML as well.
 Here are some directions on how to do that.

-#### Create a gh-pages branch
-Create a new repository, or go to an existing one.
-In the repository overview, click the branch drop-down on the left-hand side.
+**Step 1:** Create a new repository, or go to an existing one.

+**Step 2:** In the repository overview, click the branch drop-down on the left-hand side.
 Type in gh-pages and press enter.

 ![New Branch](images/newbranch.png)

-#### Create an index file
-Use the plus icon next to the repository name to create a new file.
+**Step 3:** Use the plus icon next to the repository name to create a new file.

 ![New file](images/plusicon.png)

-Name the file `index.html` and type in `Hello World` for the content.
+**Step 4:** Name the file `index.html` and type in `Hello World` for the content.

 ![Hello World](images/indexhtml.png)

-#### Commit the file
-Scroll to the bottom of the page, write a commit message, and commit the new file.
+**Step 5:** Scroll to the bottom of the page, write a commit message, and commit the new file.

 ![Hello World](images/commithtml.png)

 #### ...and you're done!
 Go to http://username.github.io/repository.

 ## Glossary